php-soap-backports/ext-soap-engine/README.md

 # Ext-SOAP powered SOAP engine

-This package is a [SOAP engine](https://github.com/php-soap/engine) that leverages the built-in functions from  PHP's `ext-soap` extension.
+This package is a [SOAP engine backport](https://github.com/php-soap-backport/engine) that leverages the built-in functions from  PHP's `ext-soap` extension compatible for php 7.1.

 It basically flips the `SoapClient` inside out: All the built-in functions for encoding, decoding and HTTP transport can be used in a standalone way.